 A synovial cyst is a relatively uncommon cause of spinal stenosis in the lumbar spine (lower back).
 It is a benign condition, and the symptoms and level of pain or discomfort may remain stable for many years.

-The fluid-filled sac creates pressure inside the spinal canal and this in turn can give a patient all the symptoms of stenosis of the spine.
-Spinal stenosis is a condition that occurs when degeneration in the facet joints causes pressure on the nerves as they exit the spine (see Figure 1).
+The fluid-filled sac creates pressure inside the spinal canal, which can give a patient all the symptoms of stenosis of the spine.
+Spinal stenosis is a condition that occurs when degeneration in the facet joints causes pressure on the nerves as they exit the spine.

 Causes of a Synovial Cyst